Important Notice to All Students

-The deadline for all non-emergency requests for final exam rescheduling for Summer 2015 trimester is Tuesday, July 14, 2015.
+The deadline for all non-emergency requests for final exam rescheduling for Fall 2015 trimester is Monday, November 9, 2015.
 All requests must be submitted to the Vice Dean's Office with a copy of the student's exam schedule.
 Requests will not be accepted after the deadline so please review your exam schedule carefully before the deadline above.

-All exam disability accommodation requests must also be submitted to the Office of Student & Diversity Services by Tuesday, July 14, 2015.
+All exam disability accommodation requests should also be submitted to the Office of Student & Diversity Services by Monday, November 9, 2015.
 Please see Student & Diversity Services for any paperwork requirements.

 Students are expected to take their exams at the scheduled time.
 Exams will not be rescheduled to accommodate vacations.
 Reschedules for other travel, work, or commitments will only be granted in limited circumstances.
 Students should not make any travel arrangements before receiving approval from the Vice Dean for a reschedule request.